Slow Joe Doyle

-Judd Bruce Doyle (September 15, 1881 – November 21, 1947) was a right-handed Major League Baseball pitcher from to for the New York Highlanders and Cincinnati Reds.
+Judd Bruce Doyle (September 15, 1881 – November 21, 1947) was an American right-handed Major League Baseball pitcher from to for the New York Highlanders and Cincinnati Reds.
 Doyle got his nickname "Slow Joe" early in his baseball career because he was a very slow working pitcher.
 He would take a lot of time between pitches, often stalling for notable amounts of time.